abhijit-c/autoIP/README.md

-# BIPLib
+# autoIP
-Python library for solving Bayesian Inverse Problems.
+Python library for solving inverse problems, leveraging auto differentiation internally and for returned results.